-As the catchment of Lake Illawarra lies across both WCC and SCC areas, both have a role to play in ensuring the environmental health and recreational values are maintained and improved.
+As the catchment of Lake Illawarra extends across both WCC and SCC areas, both have a role to play in ensuring the environmental health and recreational values are maintained and improved.
 Therefore, both councils have agreed to collaborate on preparing a CMP and managing the Lake, which will ensure the judicious management of the Lake and its surrounds into the future.
-Financial and technical support for the development of the CMP is also being contributed by OEH, through the NSW Estuary Management Program.
-Agencies deemed either 'responsible' or 'supporting' (e.g. Sydney Water, NPWS, Property NSW) against management actions within the CMP have had significant involvement in the document's production.
+Financial and technical support for the development of the CMP is also being contributed by DPIE - Coasts & Estuaries, through the NSW Estuary Management Program.
+Agencies deemed either 'responsible' or 'supporting' (e.g. Sydney Water, Department of Planning, Industry and Environment - National Parks and Wildlife Services (NPWS), Property NSW) against management actions within the CMP have had significant involvement in the document's production.
 These agencies are required to 'sign off' on the CMP; indicating a commitment to deliver and/or contribute to the delivery of management actions via their usual agency planning and budgetary processes (refer to Section 1.3.3).